-- 6000.
+6000.
 Social Theory (3).
 An advanced study of the development of sociological theory from the 19th century to the present.
-Consideration is given to major theoretical perspectives such as functionalism, evolutionism, conflict and interactionism. - 6050.
+Consideration is given to major theoretical perspectives such as functionalism, evolutionism, conflict and interactionism.

+- 6050.
 Sociology of Deviance (3).
 An advanced examination of behavioral and non-behavioral forms of norm violations from theoretical, methodological and evidentiary sources.
 Substance abuse, mental and physical illness, sexual deviations, suicide, violence and societal reactions to forms of deviance examined. - 6100.
 Minority Groups (3).
 An intensive analysis of intergroup relations in the United States, with special emphasis on the processes of assimilation, amalgamation and pluralism.
-Problems related to prejudice, discrimination, identity formation and prevailing power arrangements also analyzed. - 6150.
-Population (3).
-An in-depth study that focuses on the effects of population structure and change in relation to social and environmental contexts.
-Includes a study of the techniques of demographical analysis, theories, sources of data, and the components of population change and population characteristics. - 6200.
+Problems related to prejudice, discrimination, identity formation and prevailing power arrangements also analyzed. - 6200.
 Urban Sociology (3).
 The city in historical and contemporary contexts.
 Also the internal structure and functioning of the city, including ecological patterns, power arrangements, community institutions, minority group relations, class systems and demographic characteristics. - 6250.
 Sociology of Religion (3).
 An in-depth study of the sociological perspective of religion, including the effects of religion on behavior and attitudes and the reciprocal relationship of religion to other societal institutions.
-Major aspects of religion in the United States are examined.
+Major aspects of religion in the United States are examined. - 6300.

-- 6300.
 Sociology of the Family (3).
 An advanced analysis of family systems in the United States, including their structural features, internal dynamics and current trends. - 6350.
 Social Psychology (3).
 An advanced study of the nature and causes of individual behavior in social situations.
-Includes an orientation to theory and research methods, with emphasis on research studies and practical application of principles. - 6400.
-Social Gerontology (3).
-Analysis of aging in American society from the perspective of the fields of biology, political science, economics, psychology and sociology.
-(Same as GERO 6400.) - 6902.
+Includes an orientation to theory and research methods, with emphasis on research studies and practical application of principles. - 6902.
 Independent Study in Sociology (6).
-Advanced independent reading and/or research in selected areas of sociology. - 6972.
+Advanced independent reading and/or research in selected areas of sociology.

+6972.
 Advanced Special Topic in Sociology (3).
 Intensive examination of selected topics from a sociological perspective in a seminar setting.
 Topics will be announced prior to the beginning of each semester.
 May be repeated for a maximum of 6 hours.